polhenarejos/acme_email/README.md

 Some of the parameters are shared by Certbot software, since it manages the protocol stack and data flow between the client and the ACME server.
 Sooner more parameters will be added.

+Multiple email addresses can be specified.
+All these addresses will be added to `subjectAltNames` extension with the identifier `email` into a single certificate. **No wildcards are allowed**.
+This is useful when you use multiple alias under the same email account.
+Keep in mind that there are some rate limits on the number of addresses that can be included in a single certificate.
+Consult them at [Rate Limits](https://acme.castle.cloud/documentation/rate-limits "Rate Limits").
+To specify multiple email addresses use `--email` flag so many times as needed.

 ### Key Usage
 The ACME Email protocol defines the possibility to specify the key usage of the issued certificate.
 Currently, four (4) usages are allowed:
 * For signing only: